creativa-nk/Reto3/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+## App information

+With this aplication yo can do:
+- create lists\
+- create tasks inside the list\
+- delete tasks and clear list\
+- organizing tasks between them and between other lists\